mkumm/mkumm_blog/content/posts/recipe-spicy-sausage-and-rice/index.md

 ### Cooking

-- Slowely bring up the temperature of your pan.
+- Slowly bring up the temperature of your pan.
 - Add enough olive oil to coat the bottom.
 - Add onions and cook on low temperature for about 5 minutes.
 Salt as desired.
 - Add red pepper, cook for a few minutes.